 Key Features:

-• Applicant tracking and candidate management with keyword search
+- Applicant tracking with keyword search filters and customizable candidate pipelines

-• Customizable HR workflow automation for approvals and notifications
+- Customizable workflow automation for approval routing and automated notifications

 Integrations: Payroll providers, Slack, Google Workspace, accounting software, background check services, time tracking apps.